How to Clean Pavers: Complete Guide

 Safety First

-Always wear safety gear, including gloves, goggles, and closed-toe shoes with good grip.
+Always wear safety gear, including gloves, goggles, and closed-toe shoes with a good grip.
 The water stream from a pressure washer can be potent, and protective eyewear is essential to prevent accidental injuries.

 Choose the Right Pressure